iteh/crowbar-iso/README.md

-# This is a Vagrant setup to build the crowbar ISO images #
+# This is a Vagrant box setup to build the Crowbar Openstack ISO image #

 ## Prerequisites ##